German minister slams UEFA's decision on fuller stadiums

-BERLIN (Reuters) - German Interior Minister Horst Seehofer called a decision by European soccer’s governing body UEFA to allow big crowds at Euro 2020 as “utterly irresponsible” especially given the spread of the Delta variant of the coronavirus.
+BERLIN (Reuters) -German Interior Minister Horst Seehofer called a decision by European soccer’s governing body UEFA to allow big crowds at Euro 2020 “utterly irresponsible” especially given the spread of the Delta variant of the coronavirus.

-Seehofer told a news conference that UEFA appeared to have been driven by commercial considerations, which he said should not rank above health concerns, predicting that matches with 60,000 spectators would promote the spread of COVID-19.
+Nearly 2,000 people who live in Scotland have attended a Euro 2020 event while infectious with COVID-19, officials said on Wednesday.
+Thousands of Scots came to London for their game against England in the UEFA European Football Championship group stage on June 18.

+The daily infection rate in Finland has gone up from around 50 a day to more than 200 in the past week, and the figure is likely to grow in the coming days, they said.

 Reporting by Emma Thomasson; Editing by Maria Sheahan